hellbox/srob-migration/content/reviews/the-backwards-map.md

 name = "The backwards map"
 title = "The backwards map"
 dek = "Your eyes might resist the idea of reading Ted Powers's poems in the normal way.
 That's perfectly okay.
-These poems reveal themselves to you by turning inside out." facebookauto = "You can't just barge into a Ted Powers poem.
+These poems reveal themselves to you by turning inside out." type = "Review"facebookauto = "You can't just barge into a Ted Powers poem.
 You've gotta turn it inside out first." twitterauto = "You can't just barge into a Ted Powers poem.
 You've gotta turn it inside out first." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/manners.md"]